-Everything from fantasy, science fiction, history, action and even the sneaky romance or two snuck into my reading list… I loved reading because it was an escape, another world where I could picture myself as whoever I wanted to be.
+Everything from fantasy, science fiction, history, action and even romance were all on my reading list… I loved reading because it was an escape, another world where I could picture myself as whoever I wanted to be.

-You could argue about why it is worth reading about travel when we could just do it or go onto Instagram and follow a heap of travel photos….
-But the reality is, most of us will only get to see a tiny fraction of the world, and photos only show an image at one point in time.
+You could argue about why it is worth reading about travel when we could just do it, or go onto Instagram and follow a heap of travel photos….
+But the reality is, most of us will only get to see a tiny fraction of the world, and photos only show an image at one particular point in time with no context.

 Books however, especially when well written, allow us to really explore and delve into a place and experience it through the authors eyes.